m4th3w561/dark-theme-enforcer/README.md

 ## Usage

 1. Navigate to any website with a light theme
-2. Click the extension icon in your Chrome toolbar
+2. Click the extension icon in your Chrome toolbar to enable dark mode
 3. The page will automatically transform to dark mode
-4. The transformation is applied once per page load (prevents double-application)
+4. New components that load dynamically (React, Vue, etc.) will be automatically processed
+5. Click the extension icon again to disable dark mode and restore the original theme
+6. Your preference is remembered when navigating to new pages on the same tab

 ## How It Works